HibouDevv/HibouDevv/README.md

 - 💞️ I’m looking to collaborate on HTML.
 - 📫 How to reach me: rarhibou.ahmed@gmail.com or add me on discord: **hibouofficial.**
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I once scored a hat-trick at a soccer game 2 years ago.
+- ⚡ Fun fact: I once scored a hat-trick at a soccer game! :)

 <!---
 HibouOfficial/HibouOfficial is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.